comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - [ ]  Overview of repositories and GitHub
 - [ ]  Setting up a team repository on GitHub
 - [ ]  Adding files and managing directories
-- [ ]  Understanding branch, merge, and pull requests
+- [ ]  Understanding branch and merge
 - [ ]  Repository conflict resolution
 - [ ]  Using Markdown for documentation